howardbaek/insidethetv/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: Statistics Undergraduate at the University of Washington who works on data analytics projects using R
+bio: Undergraduate at the University of Washington who works on data analytics projects using R
 education:
   courses:
-  - course: BS in Statistics
+  - course: BS
     institution: University of Washington
     year: Present
 email: ""